dicebear/dicebear/apps/docs/pages/styles/identicon/index.md

 ## What is an identicon?

 An identicon is a small image built from a value like a username, email, or user ID.
-The same input always produces the same picture, so people can recognise an account at a glance and nobody has to upload a photo.
-GitHub popularised them as default profile pictures, and many developer tools do the same.
+The same input always produces the same picture, so people can recognize an account at a glance and nobody has to upload a photo.
+GitHub popularized them as default profile pictures, and many developer tools do the same.
 DiceBear's Identicon style works this way too: it hashes the seed and draws a symmetrical grid, so you can use it as an identicon generator for profile icons and